Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Michigan Medicare/Medicaid Assistance Program (MMAP)

-Free Medicare Counseling: MMAP provides one-on-one counseling to help Michigan seniors navigate Medicare options, understand coverage, and resolve billing problems.
+Free Medicare Counseling: MMAP provides one-on-one counseling to help Michigan seniors compare Medicare options, understand coverage, and resolve billing issues.

 Services Provided:

-• Help with Medicare billing problems and claim denials
+• Help with billing problems and claim/coverage questions

 • Medicare fraud prevention education and reporting